-12.4.2 SETTLEMENT AND CORRIDOR HIERARCHY
+11.9.3 SETTLEMENT AND CORRIDOR HIERARCHY

-It has to be noted that a settlement hierarchy directs specific resource based responses in respect of spatial development and investment.
-The detailed Settlement/Nodal Hierarchy for the municipal area is discussed herewith:
+A settlement hierarchy directs specific resource based responses in respect of spatial development and investment.
+The detailed Settlement/Nodal Hierarchy for the municipal area is discussed erewith:

-Table 96: Summary of uMhlathuze Settlement Hierarchy
+Table 98: Summary of uMhlathuze Settlement Hierarchy

-PRIMARY SETTLEMENTS

-RICHARDS BAY AND EMPANGENI
+PRIMARY SETTLEMENTS RICHARDS BAY AND EMPANGENI

-- Centres of employment, industrial and commercial activity. - o Continue to serve as main municipal administrative centres. - Main public transportation nodes (Richards Bay Taxi City and Empangeni A and B-Ranks). - o A range of specialized services and facilities are available to a larger hinterland.
+- o Centres of employment, industrial and commercial activity. - o Continue to serve as main municipal administrative centres. - Main public transportation nodes (Richards Bay Taxi City and Empangeni A and B-Ranks). - o A range of specialized services and facilities are available to a larger hinterland.

-SECONDARY AND TERTIARY SETTLEMENTS

-ESIKHALENI, NSELENI, VULINDLELA, NGWELEZANE AND
+SECONDARY AND TERTIARY ESIKHALENI, NSELENI, VULINDLELA, NGWELEZANE SETTLEMENTS AND FELIXTON o Opportunity to formalize better employment opportunities at all secondary settlements.

-FELIXTON

 - o Formalized towns, mainly residential in nature. - Most community facilities are available at these locations, and therefore provide their resident communities with basic commercial and recreational facilities.

-More specialized services and facilities are obtained from the primary settlements. - o Opportunity to formalize better employment opportunities at all secondary settlements.
+More specialized services and facilities are obtained from the primary settlements.

-PERI-URBAN AREAS

-UNFORMALIZED AREAS MAINLY ADJACENT TO THE FORMALIZED SECONDARY NODES OF ESIKHALENI, VULINDLELA, NSELENI AND INCLUDES MZINGAZI AND PORTIONS OF MANDLAZINI
+PERI-URBAN AREAS UNFORMALIZED AREAS MAINLY ADJACENT TO THE FORMALIZED SECONDARY NODES OF ESIKHALENI, VULINDLELA, NSELENI AND INCLUDES MZINGAZI AND PORTIONS OF MANDLAZINI